akki-119/End-to-End_GCP_Employee_Churn_Project/README.md

 Addressing employee retention issues by proactively identifying individuals at risk of leaving the organization.

 ### Approach:
 Implement a pilot program focusing on new employees.
-Develop an AutoML model trained on historical data to forecast employee churn.
+Develop a model using PyCaret, trained on historical data to forecast employee churn.

 ### Deliverables:
 - Report with clear recommendations.